Phillips Parkway road sign

 Phillips Parkway is named in honor of General Samuel C. Phillips whose association with the Minuteman missile program and the Apollo Lunar Landing program were well known at the time.

-A dedication ceremony was held on 16 September 1991 at Cape Canaveral Air Force Station.
+A dedication ceremony was held on 16 September 1991 at Cape Canaveral Space Force Station.
 Reported in the popular local newspaper “Today” by reporter Milt Salamon, the ceremony was attended by members of the General Phillips’ family, the Cape commander, Eastern Test Range commander and Kennedy Space Center director.